 Book blogs are the best, aren’t they?
 We obviously think so.
 And it appears you do too.
-What are you doing here if you don’t like book blogs?
+What are you doing at Hooked To Books if you don’t like blogs about books?

 Have you ever considered blogging for money?
-Start a book blog.
+If so, you may want to start a book blog!

 - Profits ($$$)